Traumatic or Just Stressful: How to Know When to Pull Your Kid Off the Team

 - How can I support them through their struggle?

-If you decide your child should remain on the team, you’ll need to determine what type of support is both appropriate and healthy.
+If you decide your child should remain on the team, you’ll need to determine what type of support is appropriate and healthy.
 If your child leaves the sport, you’ll need to help them find new areas of life that will challenge them.

-Also, if you are interested in bringing our Healthy Sports Parenting Workshop or Coaching Culture Workshop to your organization, you can learn more here!
+If you are interested in bringing our Healthy Sports Parenting Workshop or Coaching Culture Workshop to your organization, you can learn more here!

 Director, Thrive On Challenge